 One such lung disease is that of chronic bronchitis.
 Chronic bronchitis is one of the major conditions contributing to chronic obstructive pulmonary disease (COPD).
 Bronchitis is a condition in which the air passages of the lungs become inflamed.
 The inflammation occurs in the trachea (or windpipe), and in the large and small bronchi (or tree-like air passages in the lungs).
 Bronchitis is the result of irritation or infection, and can either be short-lived (acute) or re-occurring (chronic).
 When irritation or infection is present in the lungs the thin mucous linings that protect the lungs become inflamed.
 As a response to the inflammation, the airway linings start to leak fluids.
 Coughing is the body’s natural reflex to clear the air passageways in the lung.
 As a result, sufferers of bronchitis often exhibit a wet painful cough.

 Cell Therapy for Chronic Bronchitis

 In the case of bronchitis, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in adult bone marrow and in the patient’s blood.
 Stem cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
 During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow and blood, which requires special laboratory techniques to collect them.
-After being extracted from the patient’s body, they are isolated and reintroduced to the patient intravenously or through the use of a nebulizer.
+After being extracted from the patient’s body, they are isolated and reintroduced to the patient intravenously.
 The treatment is minimally invasive, typically an outpatient procedure, and performed in a clinical setting under the supervision of a medical professional.